sunmingtao/poker-hand-analysis/Leaks.md

 8. Sometimes when bet and check is close, prefer to bet to make life easier.
 9. Should very rarely flat with non pocket pair hand facing a 4x+ raise
 10. Half pot bet gets no respect.
+11. Short stacker is more likely to bluff raise